-Whilst it’s possible to move around more quickly, I’d recommend you spend at least 2 or 3 weeks on each island to fully appreciate everything on offer.
-Here’s a quick round up of my whistle stop tour…
+While it’s possible to move around more quickly, I’d recommend you spend at least 2 or 3 weeks on each island to fully appreciate everything on offer.
+Here’s a quick round-up of my whistle-stop tour…

 Driving for 90 minutes south-east towards the Banks Peninsula, you can wind through farmland and across rolling hills towards a little town called Akaroa.
 Perched on a beautiful bay, there’s one main attraction – swimming with rare Hector dolphins.
 Sadly the weather wasn’t kind this time, so I missed out on the swim, but at least I have an excuse to go back!

-Lake Tekapo is about a 3 hour drive from Christchurch.
-Whilst there isn’t really anywhere to stop apart from a quick lunch break in Geraldine (a regular stop for hop-on and off buses), the Southern Alps are a constant stunning view on the horizon.
+Lake Tekapo is about a 3-hour drive from Christchurch.
+While there isn’t really anywhere to stop, apart from a quick lunch break in Geraldine, the Southern Alps are a constant stunning view on the horizon.

 Lake Tekapo itself is pristine and a must-see destination for jaw-droppingly beautiful pictures.
-The town is very small, with some hostels, a wonderful Peppers resort hotel (where I stayed) and hot springs.
+The town is very small, with a handful of B&Bs, a wonderful Peppers resort hotel (where I stayed) and hot springs.
 Well worth an overnight stay.

 Nestled on the top of a mountain above the lake, you can spend 2 hours discovering what’s really up in the sky.
 Wrapped up in huge warm coats, and slurping lots of hot chocolate, you’ll be able to see the Milky Way, Saturn’s rings and a whole host of southern hemisphere constellations.
 Amazing!